wacncontent/CustomizeTool/removeCommentOutput/articles/partner-twilio-python-how-to-use-voice-sms.md

 For more information about TwiML, see [https://www.twilio.com/docs/api/twiml][twiml_reference].

 Once you have your PHP page set up to provide TwiML responses, use the URL of the PHP page as the URL passed into the  `Services_Twilio->account->calls->create`  method.
-For example, if you have a Web application named **MyTwiML** deployed to an Azure hosted service, and the name of the PHP page is **mytwiml.php**, the URL can be passed to  **Services_Twilio->account->calls->create**  as shown in the following example:
+For example, if you have a web site named **MyTwiML** deployed to an Azure hosted service, and the name of the PHP page is **mytwiml.php**, the URL can be passed to  **Services_Twilio->account->calls->create**  as shown in the following example:

 	require_once 'Services/Twilio.php';